orangechat/webapp/README.md

 ### Tools, libraries and frameworks

-* mithril.js framework for it's low footprint and performance
+* mithril.js framework for it's low footprint (with MSX for views)
 * SockJS websocket library

 Already in use on reddit.com that we may re-use: